Security-Onion-Solutions/securityonion-docs/salt.rst

 Known Issues
 ------------

-In Security Onion 2.3.100, Salt was upgraded to version 3004.
-Starting in this release, users may see the following error in the salt-master log located at ``/opt/so/log/salt/master``:
+You may see the following error in the salt-master log located at ``/opt/so/log/salt/master``:

 ::